-Starting from the all new One UI on the Samsung Galaxy Android Smartphones a lot has changed when it comes to settings menu navigations.
-So how can we get to know the changes, don't worry because we are going to write exclusive tutorials on every settings menu items and how to navigate there.
+Starting from the all new One UI on the Samsung Galaxy Android Smartphones a lot has changed when it comes to settings menu navigation.
+So how can we get to know the changes, don’t worry because we are going to write exclusive tutorials on every settings menu items and how to navigate there.

 However, today we are concentrating on enabling USB Debugging And OEM Unlocking only.

 Before proceeding, what is USB Debugging And OEM Unlocking?

 When USB Debugging is enabled your Android device can communicate with the “Android Software Developer Kit” using a USB connection (USB data cable).
 When this feature is enabled your phone can receive commands, files from any connected PC.
 It also allows the connected computer to pull log files from your Android device.